saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 ### **Context**

-- A shipment should be in the `SHIPMENT_APPROVED` status for adding or removing a `ShipmentItem`.
+- A shipment should be in the `SHIPMENT_INPUT` status for adding or removing a `ShipmentItem`.
 - An order can have one or more shipments.
 - An `OrderItem` can be fulfilled/shipped by one `ShipmentItem`.
 No partial `OrderItem` fulfillment is allowed.
 - A shipment can have one `ShipmentPackage`.